 Pure electric vehicles produce no exhaust pollutant emissions.
-Where a pure electric or ULEV is not a practical or affordable option, those choosing to buy a new vehicle should consider one that meets the Euro 6d-temp and when available Euro 6d emission standard.
-These introduce Real Driving Emissions (RDE) so that on-road performance is closer to the results achieved in the laboratory.
-Purchasers/owners of Euro 6d diesel cars will not have to pay a first year supplement on the VED (for premium models this can be high at £520), and similarly business drivers are not subject to a supplement on company car tax.
-At present there are few or no cars that meet this new more stringent standard; these fiscal measures will help bring these to the market before the standard becomes compulsory - in January 2020 for new models and then from January 2021 for all cars.
+Where a pure electric or ULEV is not a practical or affordable option, those choosing to buy a new vehicle should consider one that meets the Euro 6d emission standard.
+These meet the second step of the Real Driving Emissions (RDE) requirements so that on-road performance is closer to the results achieved in the laboratory.
+Purchasers/owners of Euro 6d diesel cars will not have to pay a first-year supplement on the VED (for premium models this can be high at £520), and similarly business drivers are not subject to a supplement on company car tax.
+At present only a small number of cars meet Euro 6d; the removal of the VED and company car tax supplements will help bring these to the market before the standard becomes compulsory - in January 2020 for new models and then from January 2021 for all cars.

 The fuel efficient driving tips below can also help reduce air pollution emissions.